 But how can organisations increase the likelihood that their creations truly meet the needs of their intended users and stand out among other offerings on the market?
 Rather than innovate blindly, companies are integrating design thinking into their product and technology workflows to help direct their development process.

-“Design thinking is a human-centred methodology and framework combining mindset, principal, approach, process and tools, which could help people innovate more consistently,” said Jeremy Sun, Design Director of strategic research design agency Orcadesign Consultants.
+“Design thinking is a human-centred methodology and framework combining mindset, principle, approach, process and tools, which could help people innovate more consistently,” said Jeremy Sun, Design Director of strategic research design agency Orcadesign Consultants.
 “It is particularly useful for solving poorly defined problems—especially in changing contexts—to fulfil multiple stakeholders' needs and improve their experiences.”